andywootton/General/clojure.md

 I followed the instruction in 'Clojure for the Brave and True' to get a working emacs, CIDER & Leiningen configuration to develop in Clojure.
 I could now get a REPL by typing:

+## The REPL

+The Read-Execute-Print-Loop can be started with Leiningen

 lein repl

 but I didn't really understand how.
 I get why beginners may need to be protected from the complexity